Necro96/Necro96/README.md

 </div>
 <h1>

 I am a computer science student at Rey Juan Carlos University.
-I am particularly interested in machine learning and computer vision.
-My goal is to become a researcher in the field of artificial intelligence and contribute to solving important problems in society.
+My goal is to become a researcher in the field of artificial intelligence.
-   <font size="-1">This is smaller text.</font>
 </h1>